Platinum Pre is one of Optimum Nutrition’s best-selling pre workout products, while C4 is Cellucor’s main pre workout offering.

 In fairness, most of the ingredient doses are listed in both products, but some are hidden in Platinum Pre’s PhytoBlend and C4’s Explosive Energy Blend.

 Both products contain 1.6g of Beta-Alanine per serving, which is a popular pre workout ingredient these days.
-However, we’re not massive fans of it and we don’t recommend it as one of the most important pre workouts.

 That being said, there are a few things to look out for on the label of your pre workout supplement.